I almost forgot about this Roasted Garlic Sage Pesto Pumpkin Soup.

 - Grab the pumpkin and add it to a food processor (or mash extremely well) and puree with 1 cup of the chicken broth, puree until completely smooth.

 - While the soup cooks make the pesto.
-Add the roasted garlic, parsley, sage and pistachios to the bowl of a food processor.
+Add the roasted garlic, parsley, sage, and pistachios to the bowl of a food processor.
 Pulse until finely chopped and then stream in the olive oil.
-Add the cheese and pulse a few more time until combined.
+Add the cheese and pulse a few more times until combined.
 Season with salt and pepper.

 - To fry the pumpkin seeds.
 Add the reserved pumpkin seeds to a bowl and toss with 1 tablespoon coconut milk and 1 tablespoon flour.
-In a small bowl combine the chipotle chili powder, pepper and brown sugar.
-Place a skillet on the stove top and set to medium heat, add the olive oil.
+In a small bowl combine the chipotle chili powder, pepper, and brown sugar.
+Place a skillet on the stovetop and set to medium heat, add the olive oil.
 Once the oil is hot, add the pumpkin seeds into the pan, but be careful!
 Stir the pumpkin seeds around in the skillet with a spoon or spatula continuously until they expand and start to brown.
-Once the seeds are browned remove from the skillet and place on a paper towel to drain.
+Once the seeds are browned remove them from the skillet and place them onto a paper towel to drain.
 Toss with the chili powder and a good pinch of salt.
 Taste and season accordingly.